dwkim78/upsilon/README.md

 Note that the path must be the absolute path.

-## 5. UPSILoN Classification Performance
+## 5. UPSILoN Classification Quality

-### Assessment of the Random Forests Classifier

 The UPSILoN classifier was trained on the OGLE ([Udalski et al. 1997] (http://adsabs.harvard.edu/abs/1997AcA....47..319U))